afsalthaj/fp-generator/datagen_why.md

    - with _Batching_
    - with _Delays_
    - with _Back pressure_

-PS: If you don't care granular control over behavior of data (Ex: you no more care `A` and `B` and they are arbitrary), if you don't care timing of each generation, and also doesn't involve talking to external systems during processing, most probably [ScalaCheck] i(https://github.com/rickynils/scalacheck) is the way to go!

 ----

 ## Well, the whole problem is now as easy as!